Thailand's beach from The Beach closes

 Thai authorities are giving the short strip of sand on the island of Ko Phi Phi a chance to recover from the strain of thousands of daily visitors.

-Environmentalists say years of increasing tourism has caused damage to Maya Bay and it's surroundings.
+Environmentalists say years of increasing tourism has caused damage to Maya Bay and its surroundings.

-"We are a beautiful country but we have to protect our natural resources," says Thon Thamrongnawasawat, an advisor to Thailand's National Parks department.
+"We are a beautiful country but we have to protect our natural resources," says Thon Thamrongnawasawat, an advisor to Thailand's national parks department.

 "We have significant information that all the boats that come in and out really impact the coral reef.